Revised draft environmental review of proposed Chehalis River Basin Flood Damage Reduction Project

 • Moving the dam structure about 1,000 feet upstream from its original location.

-• Revising plans allowing fish to pass through the site before and after construction.
+• Revising plans so fish could pass through the site before and after construction.

 • Submitting a plan to manage vegetation.

-• Identifying new construction quarry sites and updated information about roads proposed to be used during dam construction.
+• Identifying new construction quarry sites and updating information about roads proposed to be used during dam construction.

 • Making minor updates to the proposed airport levee portion of the project.

-• Draft mitigation plans addressing how adverse environmental impacts from the proposal could be offset.
+• Drafting mitigation plans that address how adverse environmental impacts from the proposal could be offset.

-Does the revised draft study have a connection to the Chehalis Basin Strategy
+Does the revised draft study connect to the Chehalis Basin Strategy?

 The independent Chehalis Basin Board is leading the development of the Chehalis Basin Strategy—the long-term action plan for reducing flood damage and restoring salmon and other aquatic life in the Chehalis River basin.
 The board is considering a combination of projects and investments and is working on recommendations to present to the Washington Legislature in 2026 to move the strategy forward.
 The board will consider the information in our environmental review as they make decisions about the long-term strategy.